The Moonbeam Development Stack¶

 Substrate provides a rich set of tools for creating blockchains, including a runtime execution environment that enables a generic state transition function, and a pluggable set of modules that provide implementations of various blockchain subsystems.

 The core Moonbeam runtime specifies the state transition function and behavior of the Moonbeam blockchain.
-The runtime uses Substrate Frame, Frame Pallets, and custom modules that are compiled to WebAssembly (Wasm), and native binaries.
+The Moonbeam runtime is built using FRAME.
+It includes several standard pallets as well as several custom ones.
+The runtime is compiled to a WebAssembly (Wasm) binary as well as a native binary.
 These compiled versions will be executed in the Polkadot Relay Chain and Moonbeam node environments.

 Substrate Frame Pallets are a collection of Rust-based modules providing functionality that is required when building a blockchain.
 WebAssembly is an open standard that defines a portable binary code format.
 It is supported by different programming languages, compilers, and browsers.
 Find more definitions in our glossary.